smithy-lang/smithy/docs/source/quickstart.rst

 *Smithy* is an interface definition language and set of tools that allows developers to build clients and servers in multiple languages.
-Smithy models define a service as a collection resources, operations, and shapes.
+Smithy models define a service as a collection of resources, operations, and shapes.
 A Smithy model enables API providers to generate clients and servers in various programming languages, API documentation, test automation, and example code.